 The final EA evaluates transportation improvements and their potential impacts in accordance with the National Environmental Policy Act of 1969 (NEPA), the Council of Environmental Quality (CEQ) regulations (40 CFR 1500-1508), and the Federal Highway Administration’s (FHWA’s) Environmental Impact and Related Procedures (23 CFR 771).

-In coordination with the preliminary design, DDOT has studied interchange modifications at DC-295 and Benning Road NE.
-The Preferred Alternative design can be reviewed here (coming soon).
+In coordination with the completed preliminary design phase, DDOT has studied interchange modifications at DC-295 and Benning Road NE.
+The Preferred Alternative design can be reviewed here.
 Once completed, the final Interchange Modification Report will be posted to the project website.

-If the project should move forward, it would be built within DDOT right-of-way.
+The majority of the project will be built within DDOT right-of-way.
 Some Washington Metropolitan Area Transit Authority (WMATA) right-of-way has been identified for the end-of-line at the Benning Road Metrorail station and a traction power substation (TPSS) facility located near the Benning Road Metrorail station.
-The project would not displace or relocate any residence, business, or community facility; however, the geometry of the road will change and will bring the curb on each side of the street closer to adjacent residences and businesses in some locations.
+The project will not displace or relocate any residence, business, or community facility; however, the geometry of the road will change and will bring the curb on each side of the street closer to adjacent residences and businesses in some locations.

-The roadway geometry changes also would result in the need to remove street trees.
+The planned roadway geometry changes will result in the need to remove street trees.
 Mitigations are being considered to replace the removed street trees.
 The final extent of tree removal will be determined in the design process, following a detailed survey of the corridor’s street trees.
 DDOT’s Urban Forestry Administration will develop and implement a street tree management plan.
-The street trees would not be removed as a result of the propulsion (power) system for the proposed streetcar extension.
+The street trees would not be removed as a result of the propulsion (power) system for the planned streetcar extension.

 While final design efforts are still under refinement, work conducted since the preliminary (30%) design phase has identified a need for the following property impacts: